 With a Bachelor's Degree in Industrial Engineering and Interior Design studies in New York and Barcelona, luxury high-end designer, Margarita Bravo, brings a technical, creative yet down-to-earth approach to her interaction with her clients.
-With locations in Denver, Aspen, Montecito, and most recently Miami, Margarita Bravo is a full-service design and interior design studio that serves a discerning nationwide clientele, including Coastal Carolina.
+With locations in Denver, Aspen, Montecito, and most recently Miami, Margarita Bravo is a full-service design and interior design studio that serves a discerning clientele, including Coastal Carolina.
+We caught up with her to discuss her approach to coastal design.

 Bravo approaches each project with the same mindset: focus on the client’s ambitions and weaves in her own creativity along the way.
 From filling the client’s new home with everything from caviar to champagne, sourcing goods worldwide, and even ensuring your towels are stacked immaculate, her attention to detail is immaculate.
 We caught up with Bravo to pick her brain about the latest in Coastal design.